cheminfo/eln-docs/docs/50_machine_learning/includes/visualization/README.md

 ### Display spectra

-The first options allow to either display all the spectra, only the selected spectra or nothing.
+The first options allow you to display all the spectra, only the selected spectra, or nothing.

 ![selected](images/selected.png)